ColinJClemence/DataScienceStuff/curriculum/week-08/2.2-pc-lab-aws-s3-ec2-part-II/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- explain AWS offerings and which ones are relevant to data science
+- explain what services AWS offers and which ones are relevant to data science
 - start and terminate an EC2 instance in the cloud
 - store and download data from an S3 bucket